 The following drugs are used to treat RA:

-Nonsteroidal anti-inflammatory drugs (NSAIDs) -- NSAIDS are used to relieve joint pain and inflammation.
-They do not stop progression of RA.
-Long-term use can cause stomach problems, such as ulcers and bleeding, and possible heart problems.
-In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include a warning label on their product to alert users of an increased risk for heart problems and stomach bleeding.
-These drugs include ibuprofen (Motrin, Advil) and naproxen (Aleve) as well as prescription medications.
+Nonsteroidal anti-inflammatory drugs (NSAIDs).
+NSAIDS are used to relieve joint pain and inflammation.
+They do not stop the progression of RA.
+Long term use can cause stomach problems, such as ulcers and bleeding, and possible heart problems.
+In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include a warning label on their products to alert users of an increased risk for heart problems and stomach bleeding.
+These drugs include ibuprofen (Motrin, Advil) and naproxen (Aleve), as well as prescription medications.

 - Leflunomide (Arava)